Food Safety & Quality – On-Farm

-FSQ4 outlines specific practices that must be implemented and maintained to assure continuous food safety and quality requirements are being met on-farm by growers and grower packers.
+The Freshcare Food Safety & Quality Standard outlines specific practices that must be implemented and maintained to assure continuous food safety and quality requirements are being met on-farm by growers and grower packers.

 It is a requirement that all businesses participating in the Freshcare Food Safety & Quality program, have at least one business representative complete training.

-Freshcare training ensures each participating business has a full understanding of the Code and program requirements; how they are applicable to their business and what needs to be implemented and prepared to demonstrate compliance at audit.
+Freshcare training ensures each participating business has a full understanding of the Standard and program requirements; how they are applicable to their business and what needs to be implemented and prepared to demonstrate compliance at audit.

 Freshcare training options include: group courses, one-on-one, and online (eLearning).

 Details of training options and providers can be found here: Freshcare Training.